 I am a list maker.
-The lists are not particularly neat or organised.
+The lists are not particularly neat or organised, and they are usually on paper.
 I tend to have one page per category.
 I jot things down as they come to me.
 I have an excellent long-term memory, but fleeting thoughts during the day, and ideas that pop up when I am trying to sleep tend to disappear if I don’t write them down.

 I don’t write anything in great detail.
 A word or two is sufficient to remind me.